 The project has secondary objectives as an opportunity for partner organisations to establish closer relationships with MPs and to encourage more MPs to speak up for nature in Parliament.

-BBCT currently has three species Champions.
-Charlotte Leslie MP for Bristol North (Cons) championing the Shrill carder bee, Claire Perry MP for Devizes (Cons) championing the Broken-belted bumblebee, and Daniel Zeichner MP for Cambridge (Lab) championing the Ruderal bumblebee.
+BBCT currently has two species Champions.
+Claire Perry MP for Devizes (Cons) championing the Broken-belted bumblebee, and Daniel Zeichner MP for Cambridge (Lab) championing the Ruderal bumblebee.
 At the launch in March Daniel Zeichner met with CEO Gill Perkins and received his ‘bee poster’ (pictured above).

 Each MP has received a fact sheet about their bee and will be encouraged during the summer to visit areas where the bee may be found and learn more about them.

 The Species Champion initiative in Wales was launched on 15th June 2016, and continues to invite all AMs to choose a species which is present in the area they represent, and which is facing significant threats to their future.
 The aim is to raise the profile of Welsh nature in the Welsh Assembly.